Certification ISTA (International Safe Transit Association)

 Why Use ISTA Standards?

-ISTA testing allows you to test your package under controlled conditions, therefore, giving you reproducible data that can be used to either support your design work and/or establish package performance.
+ISTA testing allows you to test your package under controlled conditions, giving you reproducible data that can be used to support your design work and/or establish package performance.
 ISTA testing allows you to break down complex distribution dynamics into individual test parameters while using a limited number of test samples.
 It also allows for real-time observation of packaging failure which provides a better understanding of how the packaging reacts to the applied stress.
-This way, you get a more accurate assessment of your packaging design which can prevent over packaging.
+This way, you get a more accurate assessment of your packaging design which can prevent over packaging over-packaging.

 Which ISTA Test Method Should You Be Using?